casper-network/docs-archive/dapp/erc20/logic-test.md

 ```

 ## Unit Tests
-All ERC20 operations are account-based, so it's handy to have a few accounts already defined.
+All ERC20 operations are account-based -- it's recommended to have a few accounts defined in advance:
 ```rust
 const ADDRESS_1: Address = 1;
 const ADDRESS_2: Address = 2;
 const ADDRESS_3: Address = 3;
 ```
-Testing `transfer` function should look like this.
+The testing `transfer` function should look like this:
 ```rust
 #[test]
 fn test_transfer() {